mpicbg-scicomp/tissue_miner/README.md

 TissueMiner will generate additional folders and files in the \<movie_directory\> folder.

-How to run locally?
+How to run locally (Linux Ubuntu)?
 ================

-First, make sure that the packages listed in [install_dependencies.sh](misc/install_dependencies.sh) are installed on your system.
+First, make sure that the packages listed in [install_dependencies.sh](misc/install_dependencies.sh) are installed on your Ubuntu system.

-Second, just grab a copy of TissueMiner and run the setup procedure in a terminal (Unix-shell interpreter)
+Second, run the setup procedure in a terminal (Unix-shell interpreter)

     ## Set path to install TissueMiner in you home folder (please use an absolute path)
     export TM_HOME="~/tissue_miner"